Sunday, October 10, 2021

 In his analysis of the rhetoric surrounding modern Buddhist practices, Thompson sees that in contemporary mindfulness communities, it is not uncommon to present meditation as a tool for revealing the mind as it truly is.
 However, Thompson argues that attention and mindfulness cannot reveal the mind without affecting it.
 Instead, he suggests that meditation "provides insight into the mind (and body) in the way that body practices like dance, yoga, and martial arts provide insight into the body (and mind)" (2020).

-Thompson points out that this discussion parallels the ancient debate within Chán about whether awakening is gradual (i.e., 'constructed') or sudden (i.e., 'revealed' or 'exposed').
+Thompson points out that this discussion parallels the debate within Chán about whether awakening is gradual (i.e., 'constructed') or sudden (i.e., 'revealed' or 'exposed').
 According to the Mahāyānottaratantra Śāstra, the mind is without beginning and end; it is unconditioned, unconstructed (asaṃskṛta), spontaneous presence, and only realized through self-awareness (we can not know it as an object, only by a form a reflexive illumination).
 But as already sufficiently stressed above, it is important to not interpret this in a dualistic manner where the unconditioned Buddha nature is juxtaposed with 'ordinary' phenomena.
 In this regard, the teachings of a Chán teacher like Mǎzǔ Dàoyī—an influential proponent of the view of awakening as sudden—are important to bring into the conversation.
 Mǎzǔ argued that the nature of Mind should not be sought by trying to see "the internal essence of the true mind"; the metaphor that this 'unconstructed' true mind somehow lies beneath our conditioned mind is false.
 Instead, Mǎzǔ argued, it is through the 'external functioning' of the mind that the mind's essence is seen:

 "seeing, listening, sensing, and knowing are inherently your original nature, which is also called original mind.
-There is no Buddha other than the mind" (Jia, 2006, 77).
+There is no Buddha other than the mind" (Jia 2006, 77).

 In this way, Mǎzǔ undercuts any dualism between a pure, unconstructed 'nature of mind' and a saṃsārically 'constructed' everyday mode of perception.
 The functioning, ordinary mind is the same as the nature of the mind.
 Not only are they ontologically the same from the viewpoint of absolute truth, but Mind's nature is revealed in ordinary modes of perception and even in failed efforts to reveal it.
 It does not matter to 'the nature of hearing' that sounds are intuited through culturally constructed modes of listening.